HARTBEATS

 George Hart with a Fender Stratocaster in 1960 and, on the right, with a Telecaster taken in Tunisia sometime during the early 1970's.

 John Hart on drums and, on the right, a photograph which dates back to 1963 and was taken after The Hartbeats won a band competition.
 Geoffrey Alder who is playing the white Stratocaster says, "I remember one of the other bands was The Haft'a Darkks.
 Two of the band members were brothers called Alec and Brian Weegram I believe?"
 Other Haft'a Darkks members included Pete Maunder on rhythm guitar and Billy Collier on lead.
-The photograph shows Geoffrey Alder with a white Fender Stratocaster, Roly Thompson with the Gibson guitar, Peter Trundley on Gibson bass, Harry Bilton – the lead vocalist and holding the trophies - and John Hart on drums.
+The photograph shows Geoffrey Alder with the Stratocaster, Roly Thompson with the Gibson guitar, Peter Trundley on Gibson bass, Harry Bilton – the lead vocalist and holding the trophies - and John Hart on drums.
 Geoffrey Alder replaced George Hart as lead guitarist and John Hart is George's brother.
 Peter Trundley took over on bass guitar after John Rogan left the band to join Adam Faith and The Roulettes.

 The Hartbeats outside the Catcote Hotel - Geoff, Peter, Harry, John and Roly.